chapel-lang/chapel/test/studies/twinprimes/README.md

   - some TODOs:
     - consider using a distributed domain to deal out the work (may reduce task startup communication or have benefits w.r.t. parallel overheads)

+* `twinprimes_ssoz-forall.chpl`: This is a shared-memory variation on `twinprimes_ssoz.chpl that uses a 'forall' loop rather than a 'coforall' loop.
+In my simple studies, the performance difference between the two was negligible and the complexity of this one was slightly higher.
+However, as thread counts vary, the performance characteristics could change.
+And this would be a good foundation for a distributed-memory version based on distributed domains.

 * `*.good`: These are files containing expected output at various problem sizes for use in testing